uzair777-dev/uzair777-dev.github.io/README.md

 2. `./app.js` : This is the brains of the website (I'll explain it later).

 3. `./styles.css` : This is the styling.
-The make it ✨ Look Good ✨ sauce
+The ✨ Make it Look Good ✨ sauce

 4. `./data/global.json` : This contains the global setting that is default for the whole website.